 We are also a founding partner of FutureDotNow, aiming to work collaboratively with industry and policymakers to ensure we can use our collective scale and influence to help the UK’s most vulnerable to get online and to help the UK’s workforce to be equipped for the future.

 - Annual behavioural study of 1 million consumers.

 - We speak to 2,700 consumers directly on the phone and data-match their behaviours with their attitudes.

 - 4,000 UK consumers are interviewed face-to-face to understand the digital skills they use day to day.

 - In total we speak to almost 7,000 consumers face to face or on the phone to understand how they feel and what they think.

 - Underpins the Lloyds Banking Group Helping Britain Prosper plan to support digital capability across the UK.

-- The insight informs financial wellbeing and digital skills programmes, including our Digital Workshops, helping small businesses, charities and our network of 23,000 Digital Champions to support their local communities.
+- The insight informs financial wellbeing and digital skills programmes, including our Lloyds Bank Academy, helping small businesses, charities and our network of 20,000 Digital Champions to support their local communities.

 - Used by corporates and practitioners to inform training provision – the study has underpinned the Google Garage proposition and informed HMRC’s colleague digital skills training.